Memetics

 Figure 1

 Placeholder for the complex case of diffusion of innovation where the innovations in question are beliefs.
 Which beliefs prosper and which fail?
-How much does social dynamics determine how much a belief prospers?
+How much do social dynamics determine how much a belief prospers?
 How much does factuality?
 How much earthy folk wisdom?

 1 Innovation diffusion theory